 The NRS is the Church's official repository for kirk sessions and presbytery records which are earlier than those in current use.
 NRS hold the historical records of the General Assembly of the Church of Scotland and the records of synods, which were abolished in 1993.
 Most church records that are more than 30 years old can be consulted by the general public in the Historical Search Room in General Register House, in Edinburgh.
 Information on using the NRS archives can be found on their website.
 In some cases, NRS re-transmits the records to local authority archives under special conditions laid down by the Keeper of the Records of Scotland.

 Images of pages from the Church’s kirk sessions and court records from 1559 to 1900 are available on the ScotlandsPeople website.
 These records contain details of key events in communities across the country, offering remarkable insights into the everday lives of ordinary Scots, as well as accounts of exceptional historical events, such as wars, witchcraft trials, and epidemics.

 The records of kirk sessions, presbyteries, synods and the General Assembly together make up a major part of Scotland's written history, and they are used by a wide range of academic, professional and amateur researchers, especially genealogists and ecclesiastical historians.

-For more information about the historical records of kirk sessions, presbyteries, synods and the General Assembly, visit the Scottish Documents website or the Church Records section on the NRS website.
+For more information about the historical records of kirk sessions, presbyteries, synods and the General Assembly, visit the Scottish Documents website, the ScotlandsPeople website or the Church Records section on the NRS website.